nodale/MOBA_Project/README.md

 Unzipping a *.zip* file is simple:
 > *unzip name.zip*

+If this command is not installed on the VM, run it on a local WSL and compressit into a *.tar.gz* file:
+> *tar -czvf newTarName.tar.gz folderName*

+to *cd /mnt/c/Users/User/Downloads*.

 Useful when downloading the git respository to run it on the chair's maschine.

 Activate anaconda: